 - Intrusion Detection System (IDS)

 - Security Audit

 - User Data Protection

 - Identification and Authentication

 - Security Management

-- Protection of the TSF
+• Protection of the TSF

-1.5.3.1 Intrusion Detection System
+1.5.5.1 Intrusion Detection System

-The Tripwire Enterprise Agent component of the TOE can collect object attribute information for files, directories, registry keys and registry key values.
+The Tripwire Enterprise Agent components of the TOE can collect object attribute information for files, directories, registry keys and registry key values.
 By comparing collected information against saved values, the agent monitors these resources to detect changes.
 Once detected, the TE Agent reports the detected change to the Tripwire Enterprise Server to allow administrator specified actions to occur.
 The TE Agent also checks the current monitored system/state for policy compliance.
 If an Event Generator is installed on an Agent system, TE can monitor the system for changes made in real-time.
 With real-time monitoring, the Event Generator continuously reports any detected changes to TE.

 For nodes without a TE Agent, the Tripwire Enterprise Server component collects attribute information, compares the information to baselines and initiates administrator specified actions.
 The Tripwire Enterprise Server can monitor files, command output, and network availability using interfaces that each node provides.

-TE Agent uses OpenSSL, which is not FIPS validated, to create hashes of monitored files.
-OpenSSL is not used for the protection of any sensitive information.
+TE Agent uses OpenSSL to create hashes of monitored files.
+The OpenSSL implementation in the TE Java Agent is not FIPS validated and is not used for the protection of any sensitive information.
+The TE Axon Agent uses a FIPS validated version of OpenSSL.